What is return on investment

 Different approaches to ROI calculation

 Given the multifaceted nature of ROI, the calculation methods can vary.
 For instance, when assessing return on work done, you will have to look at time invested and associated costs.
-If your business has spent a lot of time on a project with low ROI, you might want to make some changes.
+If your business has spent a lot of time on a project with low ROI, you may want to make some changes.

 If you have invested money it is easier to see how much you have gotten in return then looking at factors as time invested.